mpolyak/blackjack/README.md

 Conclusion
 ==========
 * Play utilizing the **[Wizard]** strategy.
-* If you are not in the money **7** hands in to the game, it may be time to move on.
+* If you are not in the money **7** hands in to the game, it may be time to stop.
-* If you are ahead by the **3** hand and you start losing, it may be advisable to quite ahead.
+* If you are ahead by the **3** hand and you start losing, it may be advisable to quit ahead.
 * Use the **Increment** or **Double** betting strategy depending on your risk tolerance.

 License